When AI robots

 |

-2. Nationalizing Corporations (A More
+2. Nationalize Corporations (A More

 Significant Shift):

-| How it could happen (within a
+| How it could happen (within a potentially evolving capitalism):

-potentially evolving capitalism): While full-scale nationalization is
+While full-scale nationalization is a significant departure from core

-a significant departure from core capitalist principles, there could be more
+capitalist principles, there could be more nuanced approaches:

-| Strategic Nationalization:
+| Strategic Nationalization: Nationalizing specific key

-Nationalizing specific key industries heavily reliant on AI and deemed
+industries heavily reliant on AI and deemed essential for public good (e.g.,

-essential for public good (e.g., energy, transportation, essential
+energy, transportation, essential services).

 |

-| Public-Private Partnerships with
+| Public-Private Partnerships with Strong Public Oversight:

-Strong Public Oversight: The government could partner with
+The government could partner with corporations in critical AI sectors,

-and control over strategic decisions to align them with public interests.
+to align them with public interests.

 |

-| "Social Wealth Funds":
+| "Social Wealth Funds": Creating large, publicly owned

-Creating large, publicly owned investment funds that hold significant shares
+investment funds that hold significant shares in major corporations,

-in major corporations, allowing the government to influence corporate
+allowing the government to influence corporate

-behavior and distribute profits to citizens (similar to Norway's sovereign
+behavior and distribute profits to citizens (similar to

 wealth fund).